aakgn/PySQIF/docs/index.md

 ## Requirements

-PySQUID depends on several open-source libraries.
+SQUIDpy depends on several open-source libraries.
 The following packages are currently required:

 - scipy
 - numpy